 Lightscape Technologies provides importers for two of their database formats, the simple ASCII LSA format and the comprehensive binary LSB format.
-These loaders are in the /usr/share/Performer/src/lib/libpfdb/libpflsa and libpflsb directories, in the files pflsa.c and pflsb.c.
+These loaders are in the files pflsa.c and pflsb.c in the directories /usr/share/Performer/src/lib/libpfdb/libpflsa and libpflsb for IRIX and Linux and in %PFROOT%\Src\lib\libpfdb\libpflsa and libpflsb for Microsoft Windows.
 Files in the LSA format are in ASCII and have the following components: